luci/recipes-py/README.recipes.md

 is expected to exit 0 and write steps into that file.
 Once the script outputs all of the steps to that file, the recipe will read the steps from that file and execute them in order.
-Any *args specified will be additionally passed to the script.
+Any *args specified will be additionally passed to the script. **kwargs will pass in python interpreter keyword, which is "python" by default.
+I.e. interpreter = 'vpython3'

 The step data is formatted as a list of JSON objects.
 Each object corresponds to one step, and contains the following keys: